-Car rentals in Italy can provide a great way to experience all that this country has to offer, with the added benefit of having the freedom to move at your own pace and follow your own itinerary.
+Car rentals in Italy can provide a great way to experience all this country has to offer, with the added benefit of having the freedom to move at your own pace and following your own itinerary.
 Italian Trains will get you just about anywhere near major cities and main attractions, however some destinations - especially those in the southern part of the peninsula will require an auto rental in Italy.

 Auto Italy rental can definitely be the way to go on your next vacation here, and navigating a vehicle through Italian streets can be both an exciting and a frustrating experience.
 In some parts of Italy a car is a must, like if staying in a remote southern town in a beautiful sea-side villa which is a good hike from the nearest train station for example.